-In this unit, you will learn about the principles of customer service and how tourism organisations use these to set the standards that are at the heart of the customer experience.
-You will explore and gain an understanding of how customer service affects the behaviour of both customers and employees and the effect it has on a business.
-You will develop research skills so that you can investigate the quality of the customer experience across different tourism organisations, and learn how to analyse and present your findings.
+experience in a retail organisation.
+Candidates will learn about the principles of customer service and how retailers use these to set the standards that are at the heart of the customer experience.
+You will develop research skills so that you can investigate the quality of the customer experience across different retailers, analysing and presenting your findings.
+You will explore and gain an understanding of how customer service affects the behaviour of both customers and employees.